2026/2027 Service Charge Breakdown

 What These Services Actually Cost

-Here is the result of my research into typical costs on the open market in London for a 15-unit, 4-floor building of our exact size.
+Here is the result of our research into typical costs on the open market in London for a 15-unit, 4-floor building of our exact size.
 When you run your own RTM company, these are the kinds of numbers we will be aiming for.
 Please note that these are good-faith estimates.
 We cannot know the true cost of everything until we complete the Financial Review and actually tender the contracts.

 | Service | Southern Housing | Realistic Market Rate | Annual Savings | Comment |